How to start

-There are three categories you should keep watching and follow if you are interested in STM32:
+In this blog, there are three categories you should keep watching and follow if you are interested in STM32 or ChibiOS:

-- Basic Knowledge which contains article about embedded systems and programming in general.
-These articles contains information you most likely will need soon or later.
+- Basic Knowledge which contains some articles about embedded systems and programming in general.
+These articles contain information you most likely will need soon or later.

-- ChibiOS and STM32 which contains an large amount of article related to STM32 and ChibiOS.
-The aim of this section is to help inexperienced users to getting stared with STM32 using a ready to use IDE for Windows and providing example, exercises and libraries for external peripherals.
+- ChibiOS and STM32 which contains a large amount of article related to STM32 and ChibiOS.
+The aim of this section is to help inexperienced users to get started with STM32 using a ready to use IDE for Windows and providing an example, exercises and libraries for external peripherals.

-- Advanced Knowledge which contains some articles about specific advanced topics very useful to extend you own knowledge on specific topics.
+- Advanced Knowledge which contains some articles about specific advanced topics very useful to extend your own knowledge on specific topics.

-These sections are continuously extended with new articles often based on user feedback: your interaction could be the driver for a new article (see chapter 3 to understand how to interact with us).
+These sections are continuously extended with new articles often based on user feedback: your interaction could be the driver for a new article.

-In case you are new to STM32 or to ChibiOS we have designed a specific path which would help you to getting started with this stuff.
+In case you are new to STM32 or to ChibiOS we have designed a specific path which would help you to get started with this stuff.

 You can notice that the category ChibiOS and STM32 has sub-categories.
 In a first moment you should concentrate your attention to two categories:

 - Getting Started which contains a series of articles which are meant to be tutorials and should be read in a subsequent way.